 When you’re going through a divorce, there are a series of steps you have to take.
 First step, file the documents with the county clerk’s office.
 Second step, attend mediation or hire an attorney.
 Third step, eventually divide up the household goods and bank accounts.
-And the list continues … There are instructions you’re given on how to co-parent, how to divide the assets, even how to get your maiden name back (assuming you weren’t like me and still using it).
+And the list continues … There are instructions you’re given on how to co-parent, how to divide the assets, even how to get your maiden name back.

-My ex-husband and I filed for divorce in June 2019.
-He moved out of the family home in August.
-By the fall, we were not communicating much, other than texts and emails about shared parenting of Sophie.
-At the end of the year, our divorce was in process, but not yet finalized.
-My parents and sisters knew about the divorce, as well as a few close friends.
-But I never announced our separation on Facebook, and I did not write about the end of my marriage until months after the divorce was finalized.
-So when “the most wonderful time of the year” rolled around, I was suddenly filled with panic about what I would do for our family holiday card.
+The year my ex-husband and I filed for divorce, it was still in process when the holidays rolled around.
+Family and close friends were aware of what was happening, but I never announced our separation on Facebook.
+And I did not write about the end of my marriage until months after the divorce was finalized.
+So when “the most wonderful time of the year” rolled around, I was filled with panic about what I would do for our family holiday card.
 After all, in today’s world, nothing says “failure” like having no holiday card to show.

-Bryan and I were married in 2001, and I’d been sending a photo holiday card since the early years of our marriage.
-Even before Sophie arrived, I sent cards of the two of us and our dogs.
-Every year, I created a card and sent it to close to 100 of both of our extended family and friends.
+I’d been sending a family photo holiday card since the early years of our marriage, for more than 15 years.
+Even before my daughter arrived, I sent cards of the two of us and our dogs.
 I enjoyed sending those cards, and I looked forward to receiving them from friends I had not seen in years.
 In both San Diego and Indiana, I created a special place in my living room where the cards were displayed.

-But last year, I didn’t know what to do.
-Sure, I could send a card of me and Sophie; or just Sophie and the pets.
-But then people would ask where Bryan was in the photo, or why his name didn’t appear on the signature line.
-Sending that holiday card would force me to face questions I wasn’t yet prepared to answer.
-So what is usually a happy seasonal tradition sent me into full-blown anxiety.
+But during that first year —during the divorce process—should I send a card of me and my daughter?
+Or just her and the pets?
+But wouldn’t people ask about the missing person in the photo and why his name didn’t appear on the signature line?
+Sending that holiday card would force me to face questions I wasn’t ready to answer.
+What is usually a happy seasonal tradition sent me into full-blown anxiety.

-Personally, what I ended up doing was posting a message on Facebook stating that I was not sending cards this year; but I welcome the opportunity to continue receiving yours. …
+I posted a message on Facebook simply stating that I was not sending holiday cards this year; but I welcome the opportunity to continue receiving yours.

-And then I had to let it go.
-I had to forgive myself for not knowing the “right thing to do.”
-And I had to allow myself to grieve and know that was okay to do.
+And then I had to let it go and forgive myself for not knowing the “right thing to do.”
+And I had to allow myself to be sad and grieve the loss of the family holiday card.